If you want to register to the VLP program, please:

 There is no deadline to apply for registration as a Volunteer Lecturer.

 Lecturers have to hold a PhD in the mathematical sciences and be employed in a university as a lecturer in the mathematical sciences (or governmental or industrial positions with a focus on the mathematical sciences) to be eligible to participate in the program.
-The lecturer should have finished his/ her PhD at least 4 (four) years after he/ she applies as a lecturer.
+The lecturer should have finished his/ her PhD at least 4 (four) years before he/ she applies as a lecturer.

 Our volunteers should be professional mathematicians with regular positions (lecturers/professors) in universities (teaching in mathematics or related departments/faculties) to which they will return after their VLP course has finished.